remoshock/remoshock/README.md

 are in the same Wifi network.

-You may make the server available on the Internet, if your computer has a public IP-address, either directly or via a tunnel.
+You may make the server available on the Internet, if your computer has a public IP-address, either directly or via a VPN/tunnel.
 Furthermore SSH reverse port forwarding does work.
-This documentation, however, will not go into detail on how to make a server available to the Internet.
+This documentation, however, will not go into detail on how to make a server available to the Internet because of the security implications.

 `./pyshockserver.py` will start the server and print the URL.
 The port and authentication token may be configured in pyshock.ini.